 At the foot of Higashiyama Mountain in the ancient capital’s temple district, Four Seasons is an intimate, contemporary sanctuary with double-height windows throughout that frame the surrounding beauty through every season, from spring’s cherry blossoms to swaying bamboo in summer, brilliant red autumn foliage and a soft blanket of winter snow.

 Inspired by traditional design elements and motifs, the new Hotel encompasses the city’s most spacious guest rooms and suites; four dining venues, including a beautiful sukiya (tea house) in the garden reached via a glass bridge; an exclusive spa and indoor pool; and a series of sophisticated meeting spaces, with a custom-designed chapel for weddings and other events.

 It is worth mentioning that this Four Seasons hotel does not have an executive club lounge.
 If you are looking for a club lounge in Kyoto, you will be hard-pushed to find a good one.
 One of the best executive club lounges in Japan is, in fact, at the Ritz-Carlton Osaka, as the Ritz-Carlton Kyoto does not have a club lounge either.
 Both simply offer lobby lounges.

 5. The Ritz-Carlton Kyoto

-The hotel is built on banks of the Kamagawa River on land that was gifted to the original owners in the early shogunate era five centuries ago.
-A highlight is the panoramic 180 degree views of the Higashiyama mountains in the East which turn a deep shade of imperial purple at sunset.
+The hotel is built on the banks of the Kamagawa River on land that was gifted to the original owners in the early shogunate era five centuries ago.
+A highlight is the panoramic 180-degree views of the Higashiyama mountains in the East, which turn a deep shade of imperial purple at sunset.

-Blending centuries-old architecture with modern luxury, guests will feel right at home in the opulent 134-rooms boutique hotel after being awed by an intimate arrival experience.
+Blending centuries-old architecture with modern luxury, guests will feel right at home in the opulent 134-room boutique hotel after being awed by an intimate arrival experience.